 Mr. Kierstead began his career as a software engineer in the Telecommunications industry.
-He later moved into logistics, first working as Divisional CIO at Ozburn Hessey Logistics, and later as CIO of BeavEx Logistics, a national transportation company.
-Prior to joining Enstructure, Eric was Chief Information Officer at Material Handling Systems Inc, a multi-national engineering company specializing in the design and construction of eFulfillment centers.
+He later moved into logistics, first working as Divisional CIO at Geodis, and later as CIO of BeavEx Logistics, a national transportation company.
+Prior to joining Enstructure, Eric was Chief Information Officer at Material Handling Systems Inc, a global leader in the design and construction of eFulfillment centers.

-Mr. Kierstead has B.S. and M.S. degrees in Engineering from Cornell University, and a M.S. degree in Computer Science from Kansas State University.
+Mr. Kierstead has B.S. and M.S. degrees in Engineering from Cornell University, and an M.S. degree in Computer Science from Kansas State University.

 Prior to joining Enstructure, Mike was President of Port Contractors, Inc., where he led the expansion of Port Contractors, Inc. into several new markets, acquiring and developing key assets and positioned the company as a leader in its sector.
 Previously, Mike held several roles with Accenture, where his responsibilities included negotiating and contracting for multi-year consulting and outsourcing projects, delivering and integrating client projects and project financial reporting on large scale initiatives.
 Earlier in his career, Mike worked for OHM an environmental remediation company as a project manager.
 Mike majored in Economics and Business Administration and has a Bachelor of Arts from Ursinus College.